Courage Under Fire: Accolades

 Denzel Washington was nominated for Best Actor at the 1996 Chicago Film Critics Association Awards, but lost to Billy Bob Thornton in Sling Blade.

 Historical context

 The Medal of Honor was awarded to Mary Edwards Walker, an American Civil War physician, but not for valor in combat.
-Walker's award was revoked in 1917, then restored in 1977.
+Her name was deleted from the Army Medal of Honor Roll in 1917 (along with over 900 other recipients); however, it was restored in 1977.